mk73/docs/docs/getting-started/first-app.md

 ## Create an Entity

-Click the Entities icon (left sidebar, a.k.a. main menu) to reach the Entities page, here you see all the entities in your application.
+Click the Entities icon (left sidebar, a.k.a. main menu) to reach the Entities page.
+Here you see all the entities in your application.

 ![](./assets/pic-1.jpg)